freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-41.english.md

 ## Description
 <section id='description'>

-Chain a `tickFormat` function to your `xAxis` variable and pass it `d3.format('')`.
+Go back to where you defined your `xAis` variable and chain the `tickFormat` function to it.
+Pass it `d3.format('')`.
 This will remove the commas in the year labels of the x-axis.
 </section>

 ## Instructions